johnny353535/yoi/docs/_pages/start/index.md

 ### Behaviours

 Sometimes you wish to fade-in an element on the page as soon as it entered the viewport or make another element stick to the top edge of the screen once you scrolled past it.
 YOI has many useful [Behaviours](behaviours/) already built in.
-You can apply and configure them on any element in you HTML via YOI’s _hooks_ syntax.
+You can apply and configure them on any element in you HTML via YOI’s _attributes_ syntax.

 ### Actions

 Do you need a button that opens all accordions on a page?
-For use cases like this, we enabled another kind of _hook_, one that binds an action to an element (like a button).
+For use cases like this, we enabled another kind of _attribute_, one that binds an action to an element (like a button).
 It may look like this: `<button yoi-action="Accordion.openAll;">Open all Accordions</button>`.